nattaponkum/flutter-devcontainer-template/README.md

 ## Prerequisites

 - Docker
-- VSCode, most VSCode forks, or alternatively, DevPod (see tip below)
+- VSCode, or most VSCode forks, or DevPod and most IDEs (see later tip)
 - Ability to read

 ## Getting Started

 1. **Open in Dev Container:** Open this project in VS Code and allow it to open in a Dev Container.
 This will build the Docker image and start the container.

 > [!NOTE]
 > The first time is gonna take a while, depending on how fast your internet is.
-This is because the SDKs and tools that need to be downloaded are relatively large (5GB approximately)
+This is because the SDKs and tools that need to be downloaded are relatively large (5GB approximately).

 2. **Connect your Android Device:**